April, the same as

 February through

-September, with an average maximum UV index of 12, are months with the highest UV index in Oranjestad.
-A UV Index estimate of 11, and higher, represents an extreme threat to health from unprotected exposure to Sun's UV rays for the ordinary person.
+September, with an average maximum UV index of 12.
+A UV Index estimate of 11, and higher, represents an excessive health risk from exposure to the Sun's UV rays for the average person.

-Note: The average daily UV index of 12 in April transform into the following instructions:
+Note: An average UV index of 12 in April transforms into this advice: